DAL: A Practical Prior-Free Black-Box Framework for Piecewise Stationary Bandits: Practical Performance

 \subsection{Real-World Experiments}

+To validate DAL's practical effectiveness we conduct experiments on 9 real-world datasets and the construction details are given in the Appendix.

-\paragraph{Microarchitecture Prefetcher Selection Benchmark.} We introduce a novel dataset for NS bandit evaluation using the data of \cite{gerogiannis2023bandit}.
-The dataset is derived from the SPEC06/17 benchmark suites, the gold standard in evaluating computer microarchitectural models.
-The dataset includes 11 prefetcher configurations (actions) that trade aggressiveness against efficiency.
-At each time-step, the reward is the normalized instructions per cycle in \([0,1]\), and the horizon is \(T=26224\).
-We obtained the data directly from the authors.\footnote{We aim to release the dataset to facilitate real-world experimentation by the bandit research community.} Following \cite{gerogiannis2023bandit}, we also evaluate D-UCB \cite{kocsis2006discounted} in its native form; while for our baselines we model the task as an NS-SCB.
-For reproducibility, D-UCB hyperparameters follow its original paper and \cite{gerogiannis2023bandit}.
-Evaluation is by cumulative reward.
+\textbf{Micro-Prefetcher Selection.} We evaluate on a novel NS bandit benchmark constructed from the microarchitecture prefetcher dataset of \citet{gerogiannis2023bandit}.\footnote{We aim to release this dataset to facilitate real-world experimentation by the bandit research community.} The environment has $K=11$ prefetcher configurations (actions) with rewards given by normalized IPC in $[0,1]$ over a horizon $T=26224$.
+Following \citet{gerogiannis2023bandit}, we also evaluate D-UCB \cite{kocsis2006discounted} in its native form, while all other methods are modeled as NS-SCBs.
+Performance is measured by cumulative reward.

-\paragraph{Stock Market Benchmarks.} NS-KBs have been applied to stock market prediction, and we follow the procedure of \cite{deng2022wgpucb} to simulate two environments: one using their original data (Quandl stocks) and one constructed from NASDAQ-100 stocks retrieved via the \texttt{yfinance} Python package.\footnote{Data retrieved from Yahoo Finance using the publicly available \texttt{yfinance} package.
-Used solely for non-commercial, academic research purposes.} In the Yahoo-based dataset, we retain stocks with sufficient history ($T{=}2000$, approx.\ 5.5 years) and select the $50$ most volatile as actions.
-Daily closing prices define the reward function, and the empirical price covariance matrix is used as the kernel.
-To increase difficulty, we add Gaussian noise $\mathcal{N}(0, 0.01)$ to the reward at each time-step.
+\textbf{Stock Market Benchmarks.} We consider two NS-KB benchmarks following \citet{deng2022wgpucb}: one based on their original Quandl dataset and one constructed from stocks retrieved via Yahoo Finance.\footnote{Data retrieved from Yahoo Finance using the publicly available \texttt{yfinance} package.
+Used solely for non-commercial, academic research purposes.} In the Yahoo-based benchmark, we retain assets with sufficient history ($T=2000$) and select the $50$ most volatile as actions.
+Rewards are derived from daily closing prices, the empirical price covariance is used as the kernel, and we add i.i.d. $\mathcal{N}(0,0.01)$ noise to increase difficulty.
 Evaluation is by dynamic regret.

-\paragraph{COVID-NMA Clinical Benchmark.} We construct an NS-SCB benchmark from the open COVID-NMA database \cite{boutron2025coviddata}.
-To maximize coverage while retaining clinical meaning, we form a \emph{UNION} endpoint: for each bucketed-treatment arm and month, we include both Clinical Improvement at Day 28 (when reported) and Survival at Day 28 (1–mortality) as separate contributions, leading to binary rewards (1=success).
-Treatments (actions) are mapped into $13$ classes and month counts are expanded exactly ($s$ successes and $n{-}s$ failures per bin) and concatenated in a fixed chronological order (month, \texttt{clinD28} then \texttt{mortD28}, then bucket) to yield a long non-stationary sequence with $T\approx7.4{\times}10^4$.
-Evaluation is based on cumulative reward.
+\textbf{COVID-NMA Clinical Benchmark.} We construct an NS-SCB benchmark from the open COVID-NMA database \citep{boutron2020covid,boutron2025coviddata}, modeling treatment effectiveness over time using a union endpoint on reported outcomes.
+Treatments are mapped into $K=13$ classes and month-level counts are expanded and concatenated into $T\approx 7.4\times 10^4$.
+Performance is evaluated by cumulative reward.